Fields and Equations of Classical Mechanics for Quantum Mechanics: Notation Involving Sets with the Same Cardinality 5147

-\section{Notation involving sets with the same cardinality \zlabel{5147}}
+\section{Notation Involving Sets with the Same Cardinality \zlabel{5147}}

 An examination of Eq.~(\ref{p4791}) indicates that there are three shortcomings in its notation: 1) clutter caused by the summation symbols $\Sigma$, 2) eyestrain from the subscript symbols $_i$ and $_j$, and 3) over accented from too many capital letters.
-In this section, we introduce new notation to remove these shortcomings and put the $n$-body case on the same footing as the one-body case.
+In this section, we introduce new notation to remove these shortcomings and put the $n$-body case on the same footing as the one-body case, applicable almost all of the equations encountered in this work.

 A product compatible collection $N\cdot$ is a family containing sets $A_1,A_2,\cdots$ with the same cardinality.
 Also, the following operations are defined:

 where $I$ is an index set, and each of the members of $N\cdot$ are indexed by $I$.
 Since $x$ and $y$ are not defined elements of $A$, $B$, we define these symbols, \emph{in equations}, to be